The Gritters Golf Society

 11. Data protection waiver

-are rather grubby in nature and would rather be kept secret (such as a tendency to follow through when breaking wind, or a penchant for dressing up as a gay fireman) may be passed on to various marketing organisations at a profit.
-Such monies to be used as the committee sees fit provided that they are used in a cause compatible with the furtherance and promotion of Gritters Golf.
+It is fully understood by all parties be they of the first or second parts that all names and addresses together with any list of personal preferences be they obtained in confidence or not and irrespective of whether they are rather grubby in nature and would rather be kept secret (such as a tendency to follow through when breaking wind, or a penchant for dressing up as a gay fireman) may be passed on to various marketing organisations at a profit.

-12. Unforeseen Situations
+13. Unforeseen Situations

 In the event of a situation arising not covered by the rules that affects the entire group, such as abandonment due to bad weather, ferry strike, car malfunction, mass oversleeping, arrest or deportation or other event beyond our control, it is agreed that we play it by ear.

-13. Missing a round
+14. Missing a round

 Any individual player missing any round or electing to walk in after only a few holes for whatever reason can hazard a guess as to what would happen.